Nana Akufo-Addo administration controversies: Australia 2018, 21st Commonwealth Games Visa Scandal

 Two staff of the National Sports Authority (NSA), Hussein Akuetteh Addy and Christine Ashley were detained by the BNI upon their arrival in Ghana from Australia where they were earlier implicated in the running visa scandal for fake journalists.
 They were granted bail after a brief detention by the Bureau of National Investigations (BNI) but have since been suspended.

-President replaces Electoral Commission Boss and 2 Deputies
+Replacement of the Electoral Commission chair and two Deputies

 President Nana Akufo-Addo in June 2018 sacked the Chairperson of the Electoral Commission, Charlotte Osei and her two deputies, Amadu Sulley and Georgina Opoku Amankwaa from office.

 In pursuant to Article 146(4) of the Constitution, the Chief Justice, Justice Sophia Akuffo set up a committee to investigate separate complaints brought against the three persons by citizens of Ghana, their findings recommended their removal from office on the basis of stated misbehavior and incompetence, pursuant to Article 146 (1) of the Constitution of Ghana.

-A statement by then Minister for Information, Mustapha Abdul-Hamid on Thursday, 28 June 2018, said the President had directed the three persons to hand over their respective schedules to the Director of Human Resources at the commission, while thanking them for their service to the country.
+A statement by then Minister for Information, Mustapha Abdul-Hamid on 28 June 2018, said Akufo-Addo had directed the three persons to hand over their respective schedules to the Director of Human Resources at the commission, while thanking them for their service to the country.

+Statue of Akufo-Addo

+In November 2024, Akufo-Addo was accused of "self glorification" after he personally unveiled a statue of himself outside the Effia-Nkwanta Regional Hospital in Sekondi-Takoradi.

+The statue of the immediate former president of Ghana, Akufo-Addo, has been vandalized few weeks after it unveiled in November.